 In March 2017, the Financial Accounting Standards Board (FASB) issued ASU No. 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost, which requires an employer to report the service cost component in the same line item as other compensation costs arising from services rendered by the employee and requires the other components of net benefit cost to be reported outside the subtotal of operating income.
 ASU No. 2017-07 is effective for the Company as of January 1, 2018 and must be applied retrospectively.
-While the Company is evaluating the impact of the new guidance on the consolidated financial statements, it expects the application of this new guidance to decrease operating income.
+While the Company is still evaluating the impact of the new guidance on the consolidated financial statements, it does expect the application of this new guidance to decrease operating income.
 For details on the components of the Company's annual net periodic benefit cost, see Note 10 to the Company's audited consolidated financial statements included in the Company's 2016 Annual Report.
+The details on the components of the Company's interim net periodic benefit cost can be found in Note 10 in these Notes to Unaudited Condensed Consolidated Financial Statements.